 The bearing is normally specified with series starting as QJ2 and QJ3 for four point bearing without retaining slots.
 For bearings with retaining slots they are specified as QJ2 – N2 and QJ3 – N2.

-Types of Bearings - 2
+This post is part of the series: Types of Bearings - 2

 This series will introduce and explain on the various kinds of bearings that are available and are being used.
 This series will cover all the kinds of bearings with their constructional, working and special aspects of each type of bearing.